sunscrapers/djoser/README.rst

     $ poetry run py.test testproject

-We also preapred a convenient ``Makefile`` to automate commands above:
+We also prepared a convenient ``Makefile`` to automate commands above:

 .. code-block:: bash